peterarusanoff/Parking/NextSteps.md

 ### Admin Reporting:

 Admins should be able to see which parking makes up the majority of their profit.
 Have the Ability to analyze that data at a high level to see where they have missed opportunities.
-For example, if the garage is in an apartment building most of the parking is at night, they should be able to see their Day time occupancy, if the rate is low, with this knowledge they can bring down they day rate and fill up a little bit more and and adjusting parking rates after a certain hour so that supply = demand, growing our clients profit margins and satisfaction.
+For example, if the garage is in an apartment building most of the parking is at night, they should be able to see their Day time occupancy, if the rate is low, with this knowledge they can bring down the day rate and fill up a little bit more and adjusting parking rates after a certain hour so that supply = demand, growing our clients profit margins and satisfaction.

 ### Data Consolidation

 This brings me on to the next important part.
-As the data flows through our system a portion of it to support our architecture.
+As the data flows through our system a portion of the data is to support our architecture.
 UUID's, time stamps, relational data for SQL, and similar examples can be found in noSQL DB.
 Some data flows exist solely for the purpose of reporting.
 These data sets can be condensed only keeping whats needed for reporting and move the rest of the data into cold storage such as snowflake or AWS S3 buckets in csv format that can be pulled into snowflake on demand.

 ### Payment Facilitation